Ten Things Not To Do If Arrested

 9. If at home, do not invite the police inside, nor should you “step outside”.
 If the police believe you have committed a felony, they usually need an arrest warrant to go into your home to arrest you.
 If they ask you to “step outside”, you will have solved that problem for them.
 The correct responses are: “I am comfortable talking right here.”, “No, you may not come in.”, or “Do you have a warrant to enter or to arrest me in my home?”
 I am not suggesting that you run.
 In fact, that is the best way to ensure the harshest punishment later on.
 But you may not find it so convenient to be arrested Friday night when all the courts and law offices are closed.
 With an attorney, you can perhaps surrender after bail arrangements are made and spend NO time in custody while your case is pending.

 10. If you are arrested outside your home, do not accept any offers to let you go inside to get dressed, change, get a jacket, call your wife, or any other reason.
 The police will of course escort you inside and then search everywhere they please, again without a warrant.
 Likewise decline offers to secure your car safely.

-This article was authored by Brian Dinday, a member of the California Bar, with an office in San Francisco, California.
+This article was authored by Brian Dinday, who was a member of the California Bar and an attorney in San Francisco, California.